circlefin/malachite/ARCHITECTURE.md

 2. Round State Machine: Implements the Tendermint consensus algorithm logic within a round
 3. Driver: Operates the state machine across multiple consensus rounds

 This consensus library makes no assumptions about the environment in which it runs or what kind of applications are built with it.
 It represents, to the best of our knowledge, the most flexible consensus API in the world.

 Besides this core library, applications can use various other primitives that Malachite exports.
 These include synchronization support enabling peers to catch up in terms of Votes or Values, a Write-Ahead-Log (WAL) to enable safe recovery from crashes, a peer-to-peer networking layer based on [libp2p](https://libp2p.io).

+### Building an application

+There are currently three ways to decentralize an application using Malachite:

+#### Channel-based interface
+The first one is to make us of the high-level channel-based interface to the consensus engine that is provided by the `malachite-app-channel` crate.
+Using the high-level interface will provide the application with all the features built into Malachite, such as synchronization, crash recovery and networking.
+The downside is that the application cannot choose a different networking layer or define its own synchronization protocol.

+[See the corresponding tutorial](/docs/tutorials/channels.md) for a detailed walkthrough.

+#### Actor-based interface
+The other way is to make use of the slightly lower level actor-based interface, which allows application developers to switch one actor implementation for another, in order to for instance use a different networking layer than the libp2p-based one.
+It will then be up to the application to spawn and wire the actors together, which is more complex than using the channel-based interface, but allows for more flexibility.

+There is not tutorial for doing this at the moment.
+Please [open a discussion](https://github.com/informalsystems/malachite/discussions) on GitHub if you want to discuss this approach or get help for swapping parts of the engine in and out.

+#### Low-level interface
+If none of these approaches are flexible enough for your application, another way to leverage Malachite is to use its low-level core consensus library, which is fully agnostic with regard to all aspects outside of core consensus.
+It therefore allows an application to define its own networking layer, synchronization protocol, execution environment (eg. in a browser when compiled to WASM or using system threads for concurrency instead of actors or Tokio).

+Keep on reading for more information about this library provided by Malachite.

-### Consensus Library
+### Core Consensus Library

 ### Building with the consensus library directly

 By default, application developers may not want to build on top of the consensus library directly, and instead use higher-level primitives.
 We provide in [docs/tutorials](./docs/tutorials) and in [examples](./code/examples) ways to do so.
 If you are still interested in understanding the core library, then please read on.

 ### Overview

 The Malachite consensus library is pure, i.e., it does not perform any input/output nor result in side effects.
 The library is also stateless, i.e., it expects the caller to provide any state relevant as input to any call.
 This allows a high level of portability, enabling Malachite to be flexible to deployment in a very wide variety of environments or applications.
 Given this design, the consensus library requires a Host, i.e., an environment in which it executes.
 At the moment the term "Host" is interchangeable with "Application" since the former is very minimal and only serves as a bridge between the engine and the application.
 In the future, we intend to provide a more capable host that will relieve the application of some of its current duties.